 We assign a priority of 100 to the master and 1 to the backup router.
 Please adapt the priority of your third-party device appropriately.

-5.7.15.
+5.7.16.
 Voice Gateway

 Depending on your hardware, you can set up a voice gateway on the router which can be used to connect mobile calls to VoIP clients and vice versa.
-NB2710 routers shipping with an audio module (-A option) are feasible to implement a local speaker phone station.

 Administration